huuanhhuynguyen/kalman_filters/README.md

 ## Linear KF

-It is possible to use linear KF only for fusing the measurements.
+It is possible to use only linear KFs for fusing the measurements.
+In that case, the state X = [x, y, vx, vy] and the measurement for both sensor z = [x, y].

 Both Lidar and Radar measures directly the position.
-In this case, the state X = [x, y, vx, vy] and the measurement for both sensor z = [x, y].

 ## Extended KF